Kitty Empire

-Kitty Empire is the pen name of a British writer and music critic, currently writing for The Observer.
+Kitty Empire (born 1970) is a British writer and music critic, currently writing for The Observer.

 Early life

-Empire says that she was born in Montreal, Quebec in 1970 and brought up in Canada, Italy and Egypt before arriving in Britain in 1988.
+Empire says that she was born in Montreal, Quebec, in 1970 and brought up in Canada, Italy and Egypt before arriving in Britain in 1988.

-She studied at Wadham College, Oxford and Thames Valley University before working as a stage door-keeper for the Royal Shakespeare Company and London's Barbican Theatre.
+She studied at Wadham College, Oxford, and Thames Valley University before working as a stage door-keeper for the Royal Shakespeare Company and London's Barbican Theatre.
 Empire describes herself as a feminist.

 Career

 Empire began writing about music at the NME in 1995, continuing for seven years.
 In 2002, she became pop critic for The Observer.
 She has also contributed to a variety of publications and broadcasts such as Elle (US), GQ, Radio 4's Woman's Hour, Newsnight Review, Uncut and The Scotsman.
 In 2008, she served as a judge for the Mercury Music Prize and she is a guest judge for the 2022 Observer / Anthony Burgess Prize for Arts Journalism.
 Empire also featured on 5Live, BBC 6Music, and BBC2's The Culture Show and Newsnight Review.